-- (a) Irregular boundaries are only permitted in terms of this rule or rule 6.7. - (b) An existing irregular boundary that is not a previous water boundary must be converted to one or more right-line boundaries, except that it may remain as an irregular boundary if: - (i) it is accepted in terms of rule 6.3(a)(v) or (vi), or - (ii) it is a class C boundary in terms of rule 3.2.3. - (c) Irrespective of (b), the landward boundary of a movable marginal strip or esplanade strip must be an irregular boundary.
+- (a) Irregular boundaries are only permitted in terms of this rule or rule 6.7. - (b) An existing irregular boundary that is not a previous water boundary must be converted to one or more right-line boundaries, except that it may remain as an irregular boundary if: - (i) it is accepted in terms of rule 6.3, or - (ii) it is a class C boundary in terms of rule 3.2.3. - (c) Irrespective of (b), the landward boundary of a movable marginal strip or esplanade strip must be an irregular boundary, except where it coincides with an underlying parcel boundary.